glouppe/info8010-deep-learning/lecture0.md

 You will have learned how to use and architecture deep neural networks for a wide range of probabilistic inference problems, including classification, regression, detection, generation or reinforcement learning.

 The techniques you will learn in this course apply to a wide variety of artificial intelligence problems, with plenty of applications in engineering and science.

 ---

-class: middle

-## Going further

-This course is part of the many other courses available at ULiège and related to AI, including:

-- INFO8006: Introduction to Artificial Intelligence
-- ELEN0062: Introduction to Machine Learning
-- **INFO8010: Deep Learning $\leftarrow$ you are there**
-- INFO8003: Optimal decision making for complex problems
-- INFO8004: Advanced Machine Learning
-- INFO0948: Introduction to Intelligent Robotics
-- INFO0049: Knowledge representation
-- ELEN0016: Computer vision
-- DROI8031: Introduction to the law of robots

----